amird308/plotset-cli/Readme.md

 * bindings.json

-...
+⋅⋅⋅

 ***

 * data.csv

-...sample default data chart for user guide.
+⋅⋅⋅sample default data chart for user guide.

 ***

 * info.json

-...you must enter the name and category of the chart in this file.
+⋅⋅⋅you must enter the name and category of the chart in this file.

 ***